 An experienced mesothelioma attorney near you can advise you on the types of mesothelioma compensation you may be entitled to in your situation.

+So how much compensation do you get for mesothelioma?
 While no one can predict how much you will get in compensation, a 2000 RAND Corporation study estimated average mesothelioma settlements were $900,000.
 (Rand.org).

 A recent Mealey’s Litigation Report found average settlements in the $1 million to $1.4 million range.
 (Bateswhite.com)